Does Your Work Matter?

 Our approach to support growth is threefold:

-1. Configuration, Training, and Certification - Katapult Pro workflows and models are extremely self-configurable.
+Configuration, Training, and Certification - Katapult Pro workflows and models are self-configurable.
 We have out-of-the-box default workflows that kick-start your project, and our onboarding process includes extensive training to assist you as you own and conquer even the most custom of implementations.
-Our certification program allows you to evaluate vendors' knowledge of Katapult Pro tools and workflows and gives us confidence that our training is sticky and that teams have been properly equipped.
+Our certification program allows you to evaluate vendors' knowledge of Katapult Pro tools and workflows and gives us confidence that our training works and that teams are properly equipped.

-3. World-Class Support - We love what we do and we care about the impact of our work.
+World-Class Support - We love what we do and we care about the impact of our work.
 When you call or email us, we'll respond quickly.
 Our experienced, empathetic support staff work closely with our software and engineering teams to understand the scope and relevance of the work you do.
-We'll always do our best to communicate clearly, resolve issues quickly, and take accountability if we ever make a mistake.
+We commit to communicating clearly, resolving issues quickly, and taking accountability if we ever make a mistake.

 A Noble Cause